Miltonly/Streets/Buttercup Court

 Schools and catchment

-Public elementary catchment draws to Chris Hadfield PS and Robert Baldwin PS, both about a five-minute drive from the court.
-Catholic elementary students attend Guardian Angels Catholic ES, also five minutes away.
-For secondary, public students go to Milton District High School, while Catholic students have St. Francis Xavier Catholic SS within a five-minute drive.
-The variety of nearby options gives families flexibility depending on board preference and program fit.
+Public elementary catchment draws to Chris Hadfield PS and Robert Baldwin PS, both a five-minute drive from Buttercup Court.
+Catholic elementary students attend Guardian Angels Catholic ES, also five minutes away, or St. Scholastica Catholic ES at eight minutes.
+Secondary students in the public board route to Milton District High School, a five-minute drive; Catholic secondary catchment falls to St. Francis Xavier Catholic SS, also five minutes.
+The proximity of multiple schools within a short drive suits families with children at different stages, though walkability to any of them is limited.

 Who this street suits